MasTec: Oil and natural gas

 MasTec builds pipelines for the transportation of crude oil and natural gas.
 They also build pumping stations, compressor stations, and treatment facilities where oil and natural gas are conditioned before transporting to market.

 Water and sewer

 In the water distribution and waste industry, MasTec builds water and waste water pipelines for municipalities throughout Florida and the Caribbean Islands.

 Communications

-MasTec's original line of business was in the communications industry, constructing transmission lines and digging trenches for companies such as Bell South in Florida.
+MasTec's original line of business was in the communications industry, constructing transmission lines and digging trenches for companies like Bell South in Florida.
 Now, MasTec is a major contractor for wireless networks and broadband, as well.
 They construct and maintain radio towers for mobile phone carriers, and do the trenching required to install fiber optic cable.
 Under its subsidiary MasTec Advanced Technologies, the company is also one of the largest providers of in-home installation of DirecTV in the United States and installing residential security systems for AT&T Digital Life.

-Subsidiaries

-Under the name MasTec, the company provides construction services to communications utilities, and oil and natural gas companies and utilities.
-It has several subsidiaries that provide infrastructure construction services, including: